top of page

 • Neurodiversity Affirming Care

-• Neurodiversity
+• Neurodivergence

 • Teaching Neurodiverse Youth

-• Parenting youth with addiction issues and/or ADHD
+• Parenting youth with substance use challenges

 • Supporting ND youth within a care setting (ECE, Group Home, Social work, etc.)

-• Parenting youth with challenging behaviours
+• Parenting struggling youth with unsafe behaviours

 • Please contact for additional ideas